 Today it has been exactly 6 months that I’ve been living in Stockholm!
 Yay!
-For that, I thought it would be interesting to show how situation has evolved but also how we handled our first months here in Sweden’s capital city.
+For that, I thought it would be interesting to show how the situation has evolved but also how we handled our first months here in Sweden’s capital city.

 I will try to write these reviews every 6 months as I believe it is pretty helpful for future or current expats.
 And also because it is the kind of information I would have enjoyed having before settling in Stockholm.

-My studies in Lund University were in English and I used to go to SFI (Swedish for Immigrants).
+My studies at Lund University were in English and I used to go to SFI (Swedish for Immigrants).
 My Swedish language classes happened to be, about twice a week and for about one year in total.
-Long story short, I was not speaking a word of Swedish before moving to Sweden and could barely pronounce few words once I moved to Stockholm.
+Long story short, I was not speaking a word of Swedish before moving to Sweden and could barely pronounce a few words once I moved to Stockholm.

 If you guys are following a bit the blog, you know that it is one of the things I wish I knew before moving to Sweden – if you did not know, you can just click here!
 But basically, you could say I was a total newbie in the city.

 So, late January we moved to Stockholm, and it was so pretty here!
 The snow falls just started and the weather was still pretty nice.
 It was still sunny and not too cold yet, though the days were shorter than what I expected.
 Sun was going down almost one hour earlier than in the south of the country.

 I would say that the first month in the capital city just flew by.
 The rhythm was intense and we were super busy.
 Overall, up to now, it was a combination of exploring the city when the weather was OK, and also getting our studies done!

 I think that these last 6 months have been the craziest emotional roller-coaster I’ve been on for a long time!!
 A lot was happening, all at once, and we had to start taking important decisions.
 Adulthood basically!